 2

-Locate your pre-generated Python runner file (./hello-world/app/runner.py) and add the code to your run function.
+Locate your pre-generated Python entry point (./hello-world/app/main.py) and add the code to the file.

 We'll make the app perform a few simple steps: